ajhoyt/CompPhysics-Kinematics/project1report.md

     return
 ```

-The code above attempts to basically simulate many angles until they are within a certain tolerance of the target distance and height for Mia's head.
+The code above attempts to  simulate many angles until they are within a certain tolerance of the target distance and height for Mia's head.
 It is computationally intensive, and I am sure there is a better way to do it, but it works.
 The time to compute increases as the tolerance decreases.
 So the more accurate results desired, the less long it will take to calculate.
 The results are found in section 4.3.

 A quick run through of the code: